 For Phase C, the CAE can promote the growing knowledge base, inform the public of reforestation events and promote community engagement, as well as disseminate other relevant information from other SILVANUS Components.

 7.3 Use Cases

-So far, we have identified two main use cases for the CAE, as reported in D8.1 (Anastasopoulos et al., 2022), as seen in the following tables.
+So far, we have identified two main use cases for the CAE, as reported in D8.1 (Anastasopoulos et al., 2022), as seen in the following tables (table 6 and 7).